 6. Origin Shield

 Origin shield is another feature that is quite similar to Perma-cache.
-So, you should activate only one at a time.
+So, you need to activate only one of them.

-With the origin shield, the request to your origin servers will only pass through the shielding server.
+With the origin shield enabled, all the requests to your origin servers pass through the shielding server.
 However, unlike Perma-cache storage zones, the shield locations do not cache files permanently.

 Ability to know the usage statistics is a must-have for CDNs.
 With Bunny, it’s easy.